 - Why is my chicken losing feathers outside molting time?

 What is chicken molting?

 Chicken molting is a natural process that takes place every year during fall.
 Like humans shed skin or animals shed hair, chickens shed their feathers.
-During molting, a chicken can look a bit shabby or even sick, but there is nothing to worry about.
-They will be showing off their new flashy feather coat in no time, ready for winter!
+A chicken can look shabby or sick during molting, but there is nothing to worry about.
+They will show off their new flashy feather coat in no time, ready for winter!

-Chicken molting time can be very intense for your favorite garden pets.
+Chicken molting time can be very intense for your flock.
 Not only for hens; both hens and roosters will lose their feathers in exchange for new ones.